Chemistry Courses (CHEM)

 122. Nanomaterials (2)

 Van Ryswyk.
 New strategies for the synthesis and preparation of materials on the nanoscale length scale, their characterization, and potential applications.
 Examples may include solids (insulators, semiconductors, conductors, superconductors, magnetic materials) and soft materials (polymers, gels, liquid crystals).
 Prerequisite: Chemistry 52, Engineering 86, or Physics 54.

 Staff.
 Prerequisites: Sophomore/junior standing and instructor approval.
 (Fall and Spring)

 151–152.
 Research Problems (2-3)

 Staff.
-A year-long experimental or computational investigation in chemistry under the direction of a faculty adviser.
+A yearlong experimental or computational investigation in chemistry under the direction of a faculty adviser.
 Two oral reports and a written thesis are required.
-2 or 3 credit hours per semester.
-(2 credit hours equals a minimum of 6 hours of laboratory per week, 3 credit hours equals a minimum of 10 hours of laboratory per week: additional library time is required.)
+Two or three credit hours per semester.
+(Two credit hours equal a minimum of six hours of laboratory per week, three credit hours equals a minimum of ten hours of laboratory per week: additional library time is required.)
 Prerequisites: Senior standing.
 (Fall and Spring)

 165. Organometallic Chemistry (2)